 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This paranormal romance is a paperback edition was published by Zebra on November 1, 2007 and has 334 pages.
+This paranormal romance is a paperback edition that was published by Zebra on November 1, 2007 and has 334 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Supernatural, Blood Assassin
+Other books by this author which I have reviewed include Supernatural, Blood Assassin